Judith Dawes: Research and career

 Dawes became a Senior Lecturer at Macquarie University in 1995.
 She was promoted to Associate Professor in 2001, and Professor in 2016.
 Dawes is the Director of the MQ Photonics Research Centre, a Macquarie University Research Centre for optics and photonics.
 Her research considers the characterisation of absorption and emission in 3D photonic crystals known as opals.
 In these crystals, visible light cannot pass through large thicknesses, which is the basis of the optical band gap.
 Dawes developed the framework to create and characterise opals, inverse opals and opals that include waveguides for photonic devices.
 Dawes uses the waveguides for pump- probe measurements, in an effort to make efficient optical amplifiers for photonic chips.
 She also demonstrated that metal opals could be used for nanoplasmonics.
 She has used self-assembly to encourage the fabrication of large area opals without cracks.
 These cracks appear during annealing, and can be eliminated using a bi-capillary growth mechanism to encourage growth separately from solvent evaporation.

 The photonic crystals developed by Dawes can include rare earth ion optical emitters and nanodiamonds that include colour centres.
 In general, Dawes creates the opals using self-assembly, starting with a suspension of polystyrene or microsphere of silica.
 It is important that the silica microspheres are monodisperse, and this is achieved during the Stober synthesis.
 To make inverse opals, Dawes creates polystyrene opals, and then infiltrates them using silica sol-gel.
 The remaining structures are baked at high temperatures to remove traces of polystyrene.
 By coating the microsphere with a high refractive index material life silver, and allowing the coated spheres to self-assemble into an opal, makes it possible to generate a complete band gap opal.
 To establish the impact of periodic environments on the emission profiles of nitrogen-vacancy centers in nanodiamonds, Dawes deposited them on the surfaces of her fabricated opals.
 Placing them in these periodic environments, or doping the opals with nanodiamonds, decreases the lifetime of the emitting species until they became single-photon sources.
 She found that lifetime variance is reduced for nitrogen-vacancy centers, which is not related to the size of the nanodiamond particles.
 The lifetime of these species appears to depend on the curvature of the substrate.

 Dawes was a Chief Investigator of the Australian Research Council Centre for Ultrahigh Bandwidth Devices for Optical Systems (CUDOS).
-In her role at CUDOS she worked with The Optical Society student chapter to develop outreach activities to share their work in photonics with the general public.
+In her role at CUDOS she worked with the Optica student chapter to develop outreach activities to share their work in photonics with the general public.
 This included a photonics simulator, which was developed to help students build and communicate using optical networks, a laser maze and a series of programs for high school students.

 Dawes developed Yb:YAB, a new laser material.
 She also worked on a new laser-cured protein solder for microsurgery, as well as thin film wave guides grown by liquid phase epitaxy.